 Scheduled actions are tied to schedules that you've created.
-A schedule is more than just date and time-it can also include date ranges, recurring dates, start dates and times, and even sunrise/sunset times.
-You must create a schedule before you're able to add actions to it.
+A schedule is more than just date and time-it can also include date ranges, recurring dates, and even sunrise/sunset times.
+You must create a schedule before you're able to select it as a "When."
 You can also edit schedules after the automation has been created.